nod3zer0/subfit/README.md

 # AutoSubmit

-It is a simple script to submit your code to the online studis.
+It is a simple script to submit your project to the online studis.

 ## Features